-Yeast naturally lives in the human body.
-Problems arise when the yeast overgrows, causing a fungal infection.
-A person with diabetes has a higher risk of developing a fungal infection, and diabetes can make treating this infection more difficult.
+Fungal infections occur when yeast that naturally lives in the body overgrows.
+A person with diabetes has a higher risk of a fungal infection, and diabetes can make treatment more challenging.

 It is important for people with diabetes to recognize symptoms of a fungal infection and to receive prompt treatment to avoid potentially serious complications.

 Yeast is present in the skin and near mucous membranes.
 It helps keep neighboring bacteria in check.
 However, if too much yeast collects,

 Yeast is most likely to grow excessively in areas that are warm and moist, including the mouth, the genital area, the feet, and skin folds.

 Bacteria, viruses, and fungi, including yeast, can cause infections if a person’s immune system cannot control the levels in the body.

 As a 2018 study — which included data from over 300,000 people — showed, a person with type 1 or type 2 diabetes has a higher risk of infection, including yeast infection, than a person without the condition.